 - 28. At each Annual General Meeting, one-third of the Directors (excluding Directors appointed under Article 26(i)) for the time being, or if their number is not a multiple of three then the number nearest to one-third, shall retire from office. - 29.
 The Directors to retire shall be those who have been longest in office since their last election or appointment declaring for the avoidance of doubt that, in calculating the length of time a Director has been in office, regard shall be had to any length of time a Director was in office before the date of adoption of these Articles.
 As between members of equal seniority, the Directors to retire shall in the absence of agreement be selected from among them by lot.
 The length of time a Director has been in office shall be computed from his last election or appointment.
-A retiring Director of the Board shall be eligible for re-election, provided however that no person shall serve on the Board for more than six (6) years in total, unless due to exigent circumstances the members may determine by an affirmative vote of at least seventy five percent (75%) of the members to re-elect the retiring Director for up to three (3) additional years.
-There can be no further renewals or extensions thereafter.

-- 30. The Company may, at the meeting at which a Director retires in manner aforesaid, fill up the vacated office by electing a person thereto, and in default the retiring Director shall, if offering himself for re-election, be deemed to have been re-elected, unless at such meeting it is expressly resolved not to fill such vacated office, or unless a resolution for the re-election of such Director shall have been put to the meeting and lost. - 31.
+A retiring Director of the Board shall be eligible for re-election. - 30.
+The Company may, at the meeting at which a Director retires in manner aforesaid, fill up the vacated office by electing a person thereto, and in default the retiring Director shall, if offering himself for re-election, be deemed to have been re-elected, unless at such meeting it is expressly resolved not to fill such vacated office, or unless a resolution for the re-election of such Director shall have been put to the meeting and lost. - 31.
 No person not being a Director retiring at the meeting shall, unless recommended by the Board for election, be eligible for election to membership of the Board at any General Meeting, unless within the prescribed time before the day appointed for the meeting there shall have been given to the Secretary notice in writing, by some member duly qualified to be present and vote at the meeting for which such notice is given, of his intention to propose such person for election, and also notice in writing, signed by the person to be proposed, of his willingness to be elected.
-The prescribed time above mentioned shall be such that, between the date when the notice is served, or deemed to be served, and the day appointed for the meeting there shall be not less than four nor more than twenty-eight intervening days. - 32.
-The Company may, from time to time, in General Meeting increase or reduce the number of Directors, and determine in what rotation such increase or reduced number shall go out of office, and may make the appointments necessary for effecting any such increase. - 33.
+The prescribed time above mentioned shall be such that, between the date when the notice is served, or deemed to be served, and the day appointed for the meeting there shall be not less than four nor more than twenty-eight intervening days.

+- 32. The Company may, from time to time, in General Meeting increase or reduce the number of Directors, and determine in what rotation such increase or reduced number shall go out of office, and may make the appointments necessary for effecting any such increase. - 33.
 The Company may by Ordinary Resolution, for which special notice is not required, remove any Director before the expiration of his period of office, and may by an Ordinary Resolution appoint another qualified member in his stead; but any person so appointed shall retain his office so long only as the Director in whose place he is appointed would have held the same if he had not been removed.